Code-Institute-Submissions/uc-frontend-project1/README.md

 FEATURES LEFT TO IMPLEMENT

 In the future, I would like to add a working map showing a detailed location of the different ancient temples as well as some information on these locations.
+    - As well as this add options for the website to be viewed in mulitple languages.

 TESTING